-Yves Bergeron and Yves Mauffette, honorary doctors at UM
+Yves Bergeron and Yves Mauffette, honorary doctors of the University of Montreal

-On Friday December 2, the University of Montpellier honored Canada by awarding honorary doctorates to Quebec professors Yves Bergeron and Yves Mauffette.
-It was an opportunity for President Philippe Augé to recall the valuable partnerships that unite the UM not only with the Université du Québec à Montréal (UQAM) and the Université du Québec en Abitbi-Témiscamingue (UQAT), but also with the universities of Laval and Sherbrooke.
+The University of Montpellier honored Canada on Friday, December 2, by awarding honorary doctorates to Quebec professors Yves Bergeron and Yves Mauffette.
+This was an opportunity for President Philippe Augé to highlight the valuable partnerships that unite not only UM with the University of Quebec in Montreal (UQAM) and in Abitibi-Témiscamingue (UQAT), but also with the universities of Laval and Sherbrooke.

-After a warm welcome from the President of the UM and Jean-Michel Marin, Dean of the Faculty of Science, it was Ahmed Adam Ali, Vice-Dean and patron of the two recipients, who delivered their eulogies.
-A successful exercise for this paleo-ecologist, specialist in global change, biodiversity dynamics and forest ecology, which enabled the audience to become better acquainted with these two prestigious professors-researchers.
+After a warm formal welcome from the president of the UM and the dean of the Faculty of Science, Jean-Michel Marin, Ahmed Adam Ali, vice-dean and sponsor of the two recipients, delivered their eulogy.
+It was a successful exercise for this paleoecologist, a specialist in global change, biodiversity dynamics, and forest ecology, which allowed the audience to get to know these two prestigious Professors better.

 Yves Mauffette, ecology and education